Click here to view Thomas J. Brewer’s Resume as a PDF for printing.

 Arbitration experience also includes numerous construction cases, ERISA multiemployer pension plan withdrawal liability disputes, class action and Fair Labor Standards Act (FLSA) collective arbitrations, insurance coverage, healthcare payor-provider reimbursement disputes, service as an ICDR Article 37 emergency arbitrator, and many other types of commercial cases.
 Member of the AAA/ICDR’s Aviation, Aerospace and National Security panel of arbitrators to handle high-value defense, cyber and security-related disputes in the aerospace, aviation and national security sectors.
 Substantial prior experience in arbitrations involving aviation, aerospace, software, railroad and government-related disputes.
 Examples include:

-- A government-contracting dispute related to satellite bandwidth used for U.S. military applications (Sole Arbitrator).
+- A dispute related to related to interpretation of a contract providing for resale of satellite bandwidth intended for a military end-use application (Sole Arbitrator).

 - An international arbitration between a U.S. aircraft manufacturer and a European customer involving breach of warranty claims (Panel Chair).